Allen & Wheelock Barhammer Revolvers

 Rollin White

 The revolver shown here is a true curiosity.
-This Allen & Wheelock bar hammer revolver was modified by Rollin White and served as the model for his U.S. Patent 19,961, issued on April 13, 1858.
+This Allen & Wheelock bar hammer revolver was modified to a cartridge revolver by Rollin White and served as the model for his U.S. Patent 19,961, issued on April 13, 1858.
 The design aimed to achieve two main objectives: (1) to reduce the gap between the cylinder and the barrel in order to minimize gas leakage, and (2) to prevent jamming caused by expended fired cartridge cases.
 As with many of Rollin White’s inventions, the concept proved highly impractical, and to the best of my knowledge it was never adopted for production in any revolver.

 Barhammer Revolver - Medium frame 2nd variation early production